google-research/google-research/kws_streaming/README.md

 where model receives portion of the input sequence (for example 20ms of audio), process it incrementally and return an output(for example classification result).
-Non streaming means that model has to receive the whole sequence (for example 1 sec) and then return an output.
+Non streaming means that model has to receive the whole sequence (for example 1 sec of audio) and then return an output.
 We applied this lib for keyword spotting (KWS) problem and implemented most popular KWS models:
 * [dnn](https://arxiv.org/pdf/1711.07128.pdf) - deep neural network based on combination of fully connected layers;